jldec/cloudflare-pages-test/markdown/first-steps-using-cloudflare-pages.md

 ![Cloudflare Pages Beta button on dashboard](/images/cf-pages-beta.png)

-The Pages button takes to your Pages projects -- of which there are none at first -- and a button to `Create a project`.
+The Pages button opens your Pages projects -- of which there are none at first -- and a button to `Create a project`.

 ![Pages - Create a project](/images/cf-pages-create-a-project.png)